 The infographic above is compelling because it’s simple.
 Providing readers with to-the-point information (we swabbed hotels for germs, which are the averaged results of four common surfaces) and clear visuals, the image was intriguing and informative.
 Over 700 publications featured the campaign, and viewers shared it nearly 24,000 times on social media.
 Perhaps audiences wanted to spread the news to steer clear of bathroom counters in hotels?

 While you can’t predict the future, you can create projection charts.
 This innovative content format gets the job done by offering a fresh look at what’s likely to come, based on past trends.
 Instead of creating a graph with available data only, a projection chart kicks it up a notch and allows publishers to take another angle with the story.

 Example of a projection chart: The Growth of the Freelance Economy

-For this project, we analyzed over 400,000 freelancers’ resumes for a look at how many freelance jobs have existed over time.
-The chart above shows the rapid growth since 2005, and our projection indicates that despite a recent downturn, the freelance boom is likely to continue.
+For this project, we analyzed over 400,000 freelancers’ resumes to look at how many freelance jobs have existed over time.
+The chart above shows the rapid growth since 2005, and our projection indicates that the freelance boom is likely to continue despite a recent downturn.
 Nearly 270 publishers, such as Forbes, Fox News, and Entrepreneur, included our findings in their reports.